Listed Building Insurance

 Are heritage compliance and professional fees included?

-Following a valid claim, we cover debris removal, architect and surveyor fees, and costs to comply with Government or Local Authority requirements, up to 25 percent of the buildings sum insured.
+Yes.
+After a valid claim, our policy includes cover for debris removal, architect and surveyor fees, and costs required to meet Government or Local Authority regulations, up to 25% of your buildings sum insured.

 Is my home insured when I am carrying out renovations?